 This is me presenting in Shanghai to a group of investors.

 A Forex Managed Account, a MAM, or a PAMM account (Percentage Allocation Management Module) is essentially the same thing.
 An investor allocates money for you to trade on their behalf and agrees to pay you a fee for that service.
 FYI – the difference between a MAM and a PAMM is in the way trade sizes are apportioned to investors.
 PAMM’s give more flexibility whereas MAM’s give more transparency to investors.

 You earn a slice of the spread every time you open and close a trade.

 Generally, I dislike the fact that some traders charge their investors rebates.
 In fact, I’m surprised it’s still a thing if I’m honest.

 I’ve seen several situations where investors have made substantial losses, while the trader walks away with a huge rebate cheque.
 Where’s the justice in that!

 Most genuine clients are willing to accept a fee of 1-2% of funds under management per year.
-In fact, I’ve even spoken to clients will ONLY invest in a managed account if there is a management fee in place because it shows a sense of maturity from the traders perspective.
+In fact, I’ve even spoken to clients who will ONLY invest in a managed account if there is a management fee in place because it shows a sense of maturity from the traders’ perspective.

 Now, listen very carefully, because I’m probably the only person in the world that will give you a straight answer to this question.
-Your broker will dictate whether they’re willing to set up a managed account on your behalf and accept clients.
-In my experience, they WILL allow you to trade investor money without a license provided you’re attracting clients from offshore.
+Your broker will dictate whether they’re willing to set up a forex-managed account on your behalf and accept clients.
+In my experience, they will allow you to trade investors’ money without a license provided you’re attracting clients from offshore.

 As an example, if you’re in Australia, you can’t trade for Aussies.
 If you’re in the UK, you can’t trade for Brits.
 So, does this make you liable if a client decides to sue you?

 I’m not 100% sure, but I would assume so.